kavzov/testtask/README.md

 Use the cli commands inside the 'tasks' container:
 `task1` - handles cats colors info and fill db with the data
-`task2` - calculates means, medians and modes of cats tails and whiskers and store the statistics to db
+`task2` - calculates means, medians and modes of cats tails and whiskers and store the statistics to database
 `task3` - starts simple http server.
 The server responses on GET request http://localhost:8080/ping from HTTP client
 `task4` - starts Python http server and handles GET requests with parameters
 `task5` - starts Python http server, handles POST requests and stores valid data to the database